elastic/connectors-ruby/README.md

 ### Using the connector framework

 Using this connector framework is optional and Ruby-specific.
 But the framework already has the code for common tasks like scheduling, so it requires less effort to implement.
+The framework contains a ruby application (we call it the **connector service** or **connector client**), required ruby libraries, and also some code examples that you can use to implement a connector in Ruby.
+To use it, you'll need a Ruby development environment.

 #### System Requirements